Loading Bonafide Research

 Health-conscious biscuits, low in sugar and salt but rich in nuts, to drive India's biscuit market at 5.53% CAGR: Bonafide Research

-India’s health biscuit market is full of opportunities, but the long-term winners will be brands that can continuously innovate to meet consumers’ evolving needs for flavor, format, function, and authenticity.
+India?€™s health biscuit market is full of opportunities, but the long-term winners will be brands that can continuously innovate to meet consumers?€™ evolving needs for flavor, format, function, and authenticity.
 The increasing awareness of healthy snacking habits is pushing consumers toward healthier biscuits.
 Young consumers, highly influenced by promotional activities emphasizing natural and nutritious ingredients, are driving demand.
 Rising sports activities and the growing desire to stay fit further boost the market.
 Over the years, Indian biscuit brands have responded to these trends by introducing a range of healthier options.
-The industry’s first major shift focused on promoting higher fiber intake through digestive biscuits, addressing concerns about digestive health, cholesterol, and blood sugar.
+The industry?€™s first major shift focused on promoting higher fiber intake through digestive biscuits, addressing concerns about digestive health, cholesterol, and blood sugar.
 The next wave of development introduced multi-grain and whole-grain biscuits, responding to concerns about cardiovascular health.
-More recently, oat biscuits have gained prominence as awareness of the grain’s benefits has grown, fueled by the increasing popularity of breakfast oats.
+More recently, oat biscuits have gained prominence as awareness of the grain?€™s benefits has grown, fueled by the increasing popularity of breakfast oats.

-According to a recent report by Bonafide Research, "India Biscuit Market Outlook, 2027-28," India's other types of biscuit market are expected to grow at a CAGR of more than 13% over the forecast period.
+According to a recent report by Bonafide Research, "India Biscuit Market Outlook, 2027-28," India's other types of biscuit market are expected to grow at a CAGR of more than 5.53% over the forecast period.
 Consumer tastes are continuously evolving, and cookies have increasingly replaced traditional biscuits such as cream, glucose, milk, Marie, and non-salted crackers.
 The premiumization of biscuits has driven higher demand for cookies, with consumers willing to pay more for taste and quality.
 Companies like Parle, which previously focused on mass-market plain biscuits, have begun targeting niche markets.
-The launch of Parle’s "Milano" cookie signified the growing demand for center-filled cookies, leading to a flood of similar products in the market.
+The launch of Parle?€™s "Milano" cookie signified the growing demand for center-filled cookies, leading to a flood of similar products in the market.
 As consumer preferences shift toward new biscuit variants, market players continue to innovate and implement promotional strategies to capture demand.
 Biscuits have now surpassed bread in both value and production levels.

 Increasing indulgence, health consciousness, and familiarity with premium tastes have led Indian manufacturers to experiment with a variety of biscuits and cookies, driving faster growth in the premium segment compared to the economic and mid-tier segments.
 Mondelez India has expanded its biscuit offerings under the Bournvita Crunchy brand and plans further launches under the Bournvita and Oreo brands.
 Taste remains a key factor for consumers when selecting snacks, as they seek enjoyable eating experiences at home with family.
-Packaging plays a crucial role in differentiating brands and enhancing consumer appeal by reflecting the uniqueness of the product’s origin.
+Packaging plays a crucial role in differentiating brands and enhancing consumer appeal by reflecting the uniqueness of the product?€™s origin.
 Greater transparency and traceability help consumers learn more about product origins, building trust in brands.
 This trend also presents opportunities for packaging firms, as the increasing variety of biscuits leads to higher packaging demands.
 Consumers are now looking for healthy, convenient, and well-packaged products, driving the popularity of packaged food and beverages.
+In India, festivals play a significant role in shaping consumer trends.
+Traditionally, sweets and chocolates were common gifts, but concerns over adulteration have led consumers to shift toward premium cookies as an alternative.
+High-end premium cookies have become a popular gifting option in metro cities due to their longer shelf life compared to chocolates and sweets.
+With the expansion of manufacturing facilities, retail outlets, hypermarkets, and supermarkets, India?€™s cookies and biscuit market is set for significant growth in the coming years.

 Bonafide Logo